 The Grant Fund receives non-County generated funding, primarily from the State and Federal governments that covers the cost of certain programs.
 While most of these programs are in the health and human services area, the County receives many grants to enhance public safety.
 In each case, when the cost of a County employee or non-personnel related service is fully reimbursed by an outside entity, that expense (and associated revenue) is charged to the Grant Fund.
-Because County policy precludes the County from assuming grant revenues in the Adopted Budget before receipt is certain, the County recognizes outside reimbursement and expenses in the Grant Fund Nassau County Office of Management and Budget by supplemental appropriation after the grantor assures the County that it will receive the funds, usually in the form of an award letter.
+Because County policy precludes the County from assuming grant revenues in the Adopted Budget before receipt is certain, the County recognizes outside reimbursement and expenses in the Grant Fund by supplemental appropriation after the grantor assures the County that it will receive the funds, usually in the form of an award letter.